jvillacinda11/Miva-Store-Shipping-Insurance-Project/README.md

     2. **Add toggle switch**

     I place the toggle switch above the "Save Cart For Later" button.
 This is a stylistic choice and you can move it or change the appearance to wherever you see fit.
-As long as you make call the toggle switch it will work.
+As long as you make the call to the toggle switch it will work.

     ```xml
     <mvt:if expr="l.settings:ship_ins_cost GT 0 AND l.settings:ship_ins_cost LE l.settings:UPS_DV_max_charge" >